Worship is Weird

 Holy activity performed by fallen mortals

-Worship is a personal activity, expressed in the Bible with images like wild dancing and penitent sobbing.
-It is expressed as the pouring out of oil upon Jesus feet, water poured out that was dear to David’s heart, and perfume that pours out to fill the house with its costly sacrificial fragrance.
+Biblical worship is expressed as the pouring out of oil upon Jesus feet, water poured out that was dear to David’s heart, and perfume that pours out to fill the house with its costly sacrificial fragrance.

 How does one express, in words or actions, the fullness of this relationship we have with a God who is so far beyond words?
 Can any words—any form of worship—be enough?
 Of course not.
 But aren’t you glad that God has given the precious gift of worship—so that we can at least try to express the depth of our love?

-© 2002 Michael Krigline.
+© 2014 Michael Krigline.
 As far as I am concerned, people are allowed to print or copy this article, or link to it, for personal or classroom use.

 (see Website Standards and Use Policy)